Funded by Senate Bill 1407

 When will the courthouse be completed and operational?

-Construction is currently scheduled to begin in first quarter FY 2018-2019; the courthouse is scheduled for completion in second quarter FY 2020-2021.
+Construction is currently scheduled to begin in summer 2018; the courthouse is scheduled for completion in winter 2020.
 This schedule is subject to change.

 |Judicial Council of California

 455 Golden Gate Avenue, 8th Floor